kimtore/pms/README.md

 Practical Music Search is an interactive console-based client for Music Player Daemon, or MPD.
 It has a command line interface much like Vim, and features lightning-fast searches, sorting, custom colors, configurable layouts, and the ability to set all keyboard shortcuts.

 This is an experimental branch of PMS, re-implemented in Go.
-Much of the old functionality is missing, but the UI is usable for basic tasks. and the connection to MPD seems stable enough.
+Much of the old functionality is missing (see [Roadmap](#Roadmap)), but the UI is usable for basic tasks. and the connection to MPD seems stable enough.
 The full-text search is very fast, and definitely worth a try.

 ## Running